esphome/esphome-docs/components/lvgl.rst

 - **line_color** (*Optional*, :ref:`color <lvgl-color>`): Color for the line.
 - Style options from :ref:`lvgl-styling`, all the typical background properties and line style properties.

-By default, the Line widget width and height dimensions are set to ``size_content``.
+By default, the Line widget width and height dimensions are set to ``SIZE_CONTENT``.
 This means it will automatically set its size to fit all the points.
 If the size is set explicitly, parts of the line may not be visible.

 **Example:**